mihirdilip/aspnetcore-authentication-apikey/README.md

 ### AddApiKeyInHeader
 Adds ApiKey authentication which can handle the api key in the Header.
+WWW-Authenticate challenge header will contain parameter in="header".

 ### AddApiKeyInAuthorizationHeader
 Adds ApiKey authentication which can handle the api key in the Authorization Header.
+WWW-Authenticate challenge header will contain parameter in="authorization_header".

 ### AddApiKeyInQueryParams
 Adds ApiKey authentication which can handle the api key in the url query paramter.
+WWW-Authenticate challenge header will contain parameter in="query_params".

 ### AddApiKeyInHeaderOrQueryParams
 Adds ApiKey authentication which can handle the api key in the either Header, Authorization Header or Query Parameter.
+WWW-Authenticate challenge header will contain parameter in="header_or_query_params".

 ## Additional Notes